Shinto-Heric/AsteroidEscape/README.md

 ## 🏁 Conclusion

-Asteroid Escape is a fun and challenging 2D space shooter that tests reflexes and strategy.
+-Asteroid Escape is a fun and challenging 2D space shooter that tests reflexes and strategy.
-It combines smooth controls, modular state management, particle effects, and object pooling for efficient performance.
+-It combines smooth controls, modular state management, particle effects, and object pooling for efficient performance.
-Players are encouraged to improve their score and progress through increasingly difficult levels while enjoying responsive gameplay and visual feedback.
+-Players are encouraged to improve their score and progress through increasingly difficult levels while enjoying responsive gameplay and visual feedback.

 ---